Create an offline installation of Visual Studio 2017

-If you are an enterprise administrator who wants to perform a deployment of Visual Studio 2017 to a network of client workstations that are firewalled from the internet, see our Create a network installation of Visual Studio 2017 and Special considerations for installing Visual Studio in an offline environment pages.
+If you are an enterprise administrator who wants to perform a deployment of Visual Studio 2017 to a network of client workstations that are firewalled from the internet, see our Create a network installation of Visual Studio 2017 and Install certificates required for Visual Studio offline installation pages.

 Sometimes, things can go wrong.
 If your Visual Studio installation fails, see the Troubleshooting Visual Studio 2017 installation and upgrade issues page.
 If none of the troubleshooting steps help, you can contact us by live chat for installation assistance (English only).
 For details, see the Visual Studio support page.